The Lord of the Rings (1979 radio series)

 National Public Radio broadcast a dramatization of J. R. R. Tolkien's The Lord of the Rings in 1979.
-It was produced by The Mind's Eye and has since been made available by several different companies.
+It was produced by The Mind's Eye.
 It was produced by Bob Lewis and adapted for radio by Bernard Mayes.

-The most widely circulated US edition comes in a wooden box, whether on compact discs or cassette tapes.
+Production

 The radio script of The Lord of the Rings was written by Bernard Mayes.
-It emphasized dialogue over description.
+It is notable for including the Tom Bombadil scenes (with the character voiced by Mayes himself), unlike many other adaptations of the book.
 The broadcasts totaled more than 11 hours.
-The budget was small and production time was limited.
-The cast were local theater players, and the production used stock music and homemade sound effects.
-The script of The Lord Of The Rings is notable for including the Tom Bombadil scenes, unlike most other adaptations of the book.

-This production was popular at the time of its broadcast.
-It was later overshadowed by the BBC radio dramatization.
-The Mind's Eye also produced a six-hour adaptation of The Hobbit.
-The Mind's Eye adaptation has also been identified with Soundelux, and, most recently, with Highbridge.
-The name changes correspond to the companies which owned the rights at different times.
+The SF-Worlds review commented that the local Virginia theater players had difficulty pronouncing the names of characters and places, and that the unsophisticated mid-20th century style production would seem "remote" to fans of Peter Jackson's films.

+Recordings

+The most widely circulated US edition comes in a wooden box, whether on compact discs or cassette tapes.

 The newer editions of the drama on compact disc and MP3 have a somewhat shorter running time than the original cassettes, omitting or condensing a considerable amount of dialogue and narration.